K-Phoen/k-phoen.github.io/_drafts/rulerz-specifications-and-symfony-are-in-a-boat.md

 In the beginning, I only needed to save a company and retrieve it by it's slug so both implementations were simple and it all worked as expected.
 The real issue came when I started to implement a search engine.
 For each new search criteria, I had to update two classes and implement the same criteria twice.

-At this point, my repositories looked like this :
+At this point, my repositories looked like this:

 <script src="https://gist.github.com/K-Phoen/5c1b06a864d063c1ee4e.js?file=old_repositories.php"></script>

 The first issue is that my <code>CompanyRepository::search(array $criteria)</code> method violates the [open/closed principle](http://en.wikipedia.org/wiki/Open/closed_principle).
 This is solved by replacing the <code>$criteria</code> parameter by [specifications](http://en.wikipedia.org/wiki/Specification_pattern).
 Each specification representing a single search criteria.

-The second issue is that with *"classic"* specifications, the same specification can't be used to filter data from several datasources.
+The second issue is that with *"classic"* specifications, the same specification can't be used to filter data from several data-sources.
 We saw that with RulerZ, this [problem is solved](http://blog.kevingomez.fr/2015/02/07/on-taming-repository-classes-in-doctrine-among-other-things/).

 **Using RulerZ**, the two previous repositories can be refactored: